Financial claims on divorce and the impact of a new partner: Will I get less on divorce if I have a new partner?

-Divorce courts generally consider the financial outcomes of divorce from two perspectives:
+Divorce courts generally view the financial outcomes of divorce from two perspectives:

-- Who is entitled to what according to property and matrimonial laws – “what share has each spouse earned”?; and
+- Who is entitled to what according to property and matrimonial (family) law – “what share has each spouse earned”?; and

 - What does each spouse need?